TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 TODO: tech used, who gets spoken to, where debugs are usually needed, when tests are written, how deployment goes, interactions with other team members.

+*Are you an experienced developer?
+We'd love to find out what exactly the life cycle of a project looks like.
+Please [email us](mailto:curriculum@theodinproject.com) if we can do a quick interview about it and post it here!
+If you know of a good interview on the web that does the same thing, please let us know about that as well.*

 ## Principles of Good Programming
 Estimated Time: 1 hrs